kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

         print(f"Memory increase: {end_memory - start_memory:.2f} MB")
 ```

-If you run the training again, you can see that we use about 755MB of memory if we store all the Beautiful Soup Elements in a List of Dictionaries
+Running the training with all Beautiful Soup elements preserved in memory gives us a clear picture of the cost:
+nearly 755MB of memory usage just to hold the parsed content in a list of dictionaries.
+This quickly adds up
+across thousands of recipes and becomes a bottleneck.

 ```text
 Total time: 100.56s